Copyright © 2010 jsd

 I’m sorry, but that is not a check of the concept.
 That is only a check for rote regurgitation of the words that appear higher up the page.
 If you wanted to check the concept, you would ask the student to apply the concept in some setting different from the original setting.

-By way of a pathetic silver lining, given that this version of the wave/particle concept is wrong (as discussed in item 48), perhaps it is a good thing that students will not learn it very deeply.
+By way of a pathetic silver lining, given that this version of the wave/particle concept is wrong, perhaps it is a good thing that students will not learn it very deeply.

 I could understand it if the CONCEPT CHECKS started out at the rote level and became more sophisticated as we progressed through the book, but alas this is not what happens.
 This is a grave criticism of a book that features the word «Conceptual» in its title.

 Along the same lines: Often the «think!» boxes are just as unthinking as the CONCEPT CHECKS (e.g. section 38.7).